-As Ms. Doherty testified, under the parties' current agreement, neither party charges the other reciprocal compensation for either transport or termination, and all reciprocal compensation under the parties' current agreement - including both transport and termination - is bill-and-keep.
-62 CenturyLink EO has proposed language, however, that would require HTI to pay CenturyLink EQ for transport in the future at the existing St. Cloud location and at the proposed Glencoe location.
+55. Under the parties' current agreement, neither party charges the other reciprocal compensation for transport or termination and all reciprocal compensation under the parties' current agreement - including both transport and termination - is bill-and-keep.67

+56. CenturyLink EQ proposed language that would require HTI to pay CenturyLink EQ for transport in the future at the existing St. Cloud location and at the proposed Glencoe location.

-The intercarrier compensation scheme was recently overhauled by the FCC.
-In 2011, as part of its Connect America Fund order ("CAF-ICC Order") the FCC took significant steps to comprehensively reform intercarrier compensation, and it adopted "bill-and-keep" as the default methodology for all intercarrier compensation.63 Among other things, the FCC capped rates for all transport and termination elements at their existing levels as of December 29, 2011, and established a path for the transition of reciprocal compensation rates from a "calling-party'snetwork pays" system to a default bill-and-keep methodology.
-Following the transition, the exchange of telecommunications traffic between and among service providers, by default, will be governed by bill-and-keep arrangements.
-64
+57. The intercarrier compensation scheme was recently overhauled by the FCC.
+In 2011, as part of its Connect America Fund order ("CAF-ICC Order") the FCC took significant steps to comprehensively reform intercarrier compensation, and it adopted "bill-and-keep" as the